-Bromeliad blooms have a lifespan and you aren’t going to be able to keep a bromeliad flower going indefinitely.
+No matter how you care for it, you won’t be able to keep a bromeliad flower going indefinitely.
 Once the flower has started to turn brown, the best thing to do is to go ahead and cut it off.

 Why Cutting Off Browning Flowers Is the Right Call

-Cutting off the browning bromeliad flower is always going to be the right call to make.
-This is a signal that the plant is giving you that it is moving into a new phase.
-The bromeliad is going to start producing pups now and these are going to become your new bromeliad plants.
+Cutting off the browning bromeliad flower is always the right call to make.
+The brown color is a signal that the plant is moving into a new phase.
+It’ll start producing pups, which, in turn, will grow into your new bromeliad plants.

 Your focus should shift over to nurturing this new generation of bromeliads for your garden.
 Cutting off the browning flower allows your plant to focus on giving energy to the new pups.

-It’s a cycle-of-life thing that you have to accept if you’re going to grow bromeliads in your home or outdoors in your garden area.
+It’s a cycle of life that you have to accept if you’re going to grow bromeliads in your home or outdoors in your garden area.

-Your bromeliad plant is going to produce pups now and you’re going to want to care for it as well as you can during this time.
+After cutting the dying flower, your bromeliad plant will now produce pups, and you’ll want to care for them as well as you can during this time.

-What you want to do is try to identify the bromeliad pups so that you can remove them from the mother plant when the time is right.
-You’ll be potting these pups and caring for them just as you did your original bromeliad plant.
+Firstly, you should identify the bromeliad pups so that you can remove them from the mother plant when the time is right.
+Then, you’ll be potting these pups and caring for them just as you did your original bromeliad plant.

 Tips for Caring for Bromeliad Plants

-It’s also going to be good to understand what you can do to care for bromeliad plants properly.
 If you’re going to take care of these new pups, you’ll need to know what you’re doing.
+Otherwise, they may not grow into the beautiful slender flowers you’re waiting for.

 Give Them Bright, Indirect Sunlight